Keyfactor/iis-orchestrator/README.md

 Container	|This is a logical grouping of like stores.
 This configuration is optional and does not impact the functionality of the store.
 Client Machine	|The hostname of the server to be managed.
 The Change Credentials option must be clicked to provide a username and password.
 This account will be used to manage the remote server via PowerShell.
 Store Path	|My or WebHosting
-port| Default (443) or other port for TLS bindings ipAddress| Default (*) or ipAddress to be used for TLS bindings hostName|Default(blank) or Host Header value to be used in for TLS binding siteName| Default (Default Web Site) or IIS Web Site name for TLS bindings Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
+Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
 Inventory Schedule	|The interval that the system will use to report on what certificates are currently in the store.